N00bst0rm/ModdedMC-Mod-List/README.md

 # Install Instructions
 Figure it out
 # !
 NOTE !
 Modpack is known to work on NeoForge 21.1.234 and 21.1.235.
-If your game is crashing, try this first.
+If your game is crashing, try these versions first.